 - Representing a European-based world leader in the design and fabrication of high-tech brewing equipment in an ICDR arbitration arising from the construction of a brewery in North Carolina.
 Claims include allegations that critical in-place equipment in an operating brewery is defective and counter-allegations that brewery operations are themselves the cause of the problems.
 The ICDR arbitration has been stayed near the conclusion of the discovery phase to allow for the parties to jointly attempt repairs while brewery operations remain ongoing.

 - Representing the same client (as EPC contractor) in the development of the $1.2 billion expansion of the Compañía Cervecera de Coahuila brewery in Piedras Negras, Coahuila, Mexico.
-When completed, the facility will be the world’s largest brewery and will supply most of the Corona, Modelo, Pacifico, and Victoria beer sold in the U.S. The representation evolved into negotiations of contracts for the expansion of a brewery in the U.S. that will become one of the largest breweries in the world and provide approximately 7% of the domestic non-craft beer supply.
+When completed, the facility will be the world’s largest brewery and will supply most of the Corona, Modelo, Pacifico, and Victoria beer sold in the U.S. The representation evolved into negotiations of contracts for the expansion of a brewery in the U.S. that will become one of the largest breweries in the world and provide approximately 7 percent of the domestic non-craft beer supply.

 - Represented the owner of three coal-burning power plants in New York federal court with more than $100 million in a dispute arising from the installation of emissions-control equipment.
 Litigation spanned two years and involved dozens of fact and expert witnesses.
 The parties ultimately settled the dispute on the eve of jury selection after the client obtained several favorable rulings on dispositive motions and motions to exclude key experts.